Phosah/cv/README.md

 # cv_app

-A Flutter project that uses WebViewComponent to display a web page within the app.
+A flutter project that displays a CV document on its main page and also grants you access to edit and modify the data from the Edit page to suit you needs.

 ## Getting Started